 Aix hosts a number of cultural festivals during the year, most notably the Festival International d'Art Lyrique which brings some of the best opera stars in the world to Aix every July.
 As a warm up for this main festival, there is also now a Festival Aix en Juin, where there are daily concerts, recitals and entertainments in the streets of Aix throughout June.

 In addition, there are markets held throughout the week, every week in the centre of Aix.
-The main days (8am to 1pm) are Tuesdays, Thursdays and Saturdays.
+The main days (08:00 - 13:00) are Tuesdays, Thursdays and Saturdays.
 Look out for special markets of crafts, pottery and artisans during the summer months.

 Things to Do in Aix-en-Provence

 One of the main attractions just on the outskirts of the city is the nature reserve of Mont Sainte Victoire.
 This beautiful area is full of hiking and biking paths to explore, as well as hidden chapels and caves.
-It is easy to see why it inspired Cezanne is much of his work.
-Check out our review & photos of a hike up Mont Saint Victoire...or if you prefer to be in the comfort of a car then you can get a feel for the area by touring it with the A/C on!
+It's easy to see why it inspired much of Cezanne's work.
+Check out our review and photos of a hike up Mont Saint Victoire...or if you prefer to be in the comfort of a car then you can get a feel for the area by touring it with the A/C on!

 Nightlife in Aix-en-Provence